 An individual development plan is a low-cost, low-commitment way to show employees that their employers care about their development.
 They also produce real results with employees, giving them tangible steps to further their careers.
 It builds stronger teams who are more knowledgeable and better prepared to reach their true potential, both in their current roles and in future ones.

 By investing the time and effort to make an IDP with each employee.
 You will reap the benefits for years to come.
-Companies thrive when their employees are thriving – and an individual development plan is a great start to getting a more happy and productive workforce.
-The eLeaP continuous performance management system provides organizations with powerful options to attract and retain high caliber team members.
+Companies thrive when their employees are thriving – and an individual development plan is a great start to getting a more happy and more productive workforce.
+The eLeaP People Success Platform, which includes a continuous performance management system, provides organizations with powerful options to attract and retain high-caliber team members.